bayesmix-dev/bayesmix/README.md

 cd ..
 ```

+### Tutorial
-The executable `./build/run` can be used to perform all the necessary analysis.
-See the file `bash/run_test.sh` for examples of usage with command line arguments.
+The `build/run` executable can be used to perform all the necessary analysis, but it needs some command-line arguments to be passed.
+An example script that runs said executable by passing appropriate arguments to it is `example/tutorial/run.sh`, which you can run right out of the box from your command line to perform a first run of the library.
+In order to use your custom datasets, algorithm settings, and prior specifications, please create a copy of the above script and change the arguments as appropriate.

-### For developers
+## For developers

-We heavily depend on Google's [Protocol Buffers](https://github.com/protocolbuffers/protobuf).
-The CMakeLists.txt file is set up to install the library if it does not find it in the computer.
-However any call to `make clean` will uninstall it, causing a huge waste of time... so make sure to install it beforehand!
+We heavily depend on the `protobuf` library to move and store structured data.
+The `CMakeLists.txt` file is set up to install such library if it does not find it in the computer.
+However any call to `make clean` will uninstall it, causing a huge waste of time... so make sure to install it manually beforehand!

-On Linux machine the following will install the library
+You can do so as follows on a Linux machine:
 ```shell
 sudo apt-get install autoconf automake libtool curl make g++ unzip cmake wget https://github.com/protocolbuffers/protobuf/releases/download/v3.14.0/protobuf-python-3.14.0.zip